JasonStoneAus/PatternOriginal/about/index.md

 permalink: /about/index.html
 ---

-The DTA supports the Protected Utility [blueprint](/blueprint/), a design for a secure, modern desktop based on Microsoft 365.
-This pattern can be used by government agencies or service providers as required for implementing an operating system which is up to date and complies with the Australian Government [Information Security Manual](https://www.cyber.gov.au/acsc/view-all-content/ism).
+ICTAB supports the [blueprints](/blueprint/) to enable common adoptions of designs for secure, modern systems.
+These blueprints can be used by Defence organisations or service providers as required for implementing an system which is up to date and complies with the Australian Government [Information Security Manual](https://www.cyber.gov.au/acsc/view-all-content/ism).

-The blueprint helps to standardise how Government agencies operate their desktops, improve collaboration within and across agencies, and uplifts cyber security across government.
+The blueprint helps to standardise how the organisation operates its desktops, improve collaboration within and across agencies, and uplifts cyber security across the organisations ICT eco-system.

 ## Modern workplace